Berkshire: Governance

-Berkshire, as a ceremonial county and non-metropolitan county, one of four currently in England that have no council covering their entire area; rather it is divided into unitary authorities.
-Berkshire County Council existed from 1889 until its 1998 abolition.
+Berkshire is a ceremonial county and non-metropolitan county.
+It is divided into six districts administered by unitary authorities.
+Berkshire County Council existed from 1889 until its abolition in 1998.
 The ceremonial county has a Lord Lieutenant and a High Sheriff.
-The Lord Lieutenant of Berkshire is James Puxley, and the High Sheriff of Berkshire for 2018/19 was Graham Barker.
+The Lord Lieutenant of Berkshire is Andrew Try, and the High Sheriff of Berkshire for 2018/19 was Graham Barker.

+The six unitary councils formed a joint Berkshire Prosperity Board in February 2024 and submitted an expression of interest in forming a non-mayoral combined authority in September 2024.

 Local

-As at 2015–2019 a Conservative Party group of local councillors co-run the unitary authorities of West Berkshire, Windsor and Maidenhead, Wokingham and Bracknell Forest with the employed executives.
-An equivalent group of Labour Party local councillors co-run Reading and Slough.
+As of the 2023 local elections, Liberal Democrat groups of local councillors run the unitary authorities of West Berkshire, Windsor and Maidenhead and Wokingham (in coalition with the Labour Party) with employed executives, whereas Labour Party local councillors run both Bracknell Forest and Reading, with Slough being run by the Conservative Party.

 Parliament

-Since the last general election in 2017, six of the elected Members of Parliament (MPs) have been Conservative and two (Slough and Reading East) have been Labour.
-The prime minister between July 2016 and July 2019, Theresa May represents Maidenhead, the geographically larger seat west of Slough.
+After the 2024 United Kingdom general election, 5 of the elected Members of Parliament (MPs) were Labour, 3 Lib Dem and one conservative.

+The prime minister between 2016–19, Theresa May represented Maidenhead.